alcotronic/tour-of-heroes-meteor-ionic/README.md

 In one terminal in the project folder start the app with:

 ```
-ionic serve --l
+npm ionic:serve:lab
 ```

-In one terminal in the src/api folder start meteor with:
+In a second terminal in the project folder start meteor with:

 ```
-meteor run
+npm meteor
 ```